Human Action Localization with Sparse Spatial Supervision: Introduction

-We also introduce a new action localization dataset, named \textbf{DALY} for Daily Action Localization in YouTube.
-It overcomes the limitations of existing datasets which mostly consist of videos trimmed to the action, have limited action types, \ie, often sports only, and contain in many cases only one human per video.
-The DALY dataset consists of more than 31 hours of videos from YouTube with high quality spatial and temporal annotations for 10 realistic daily actions.
-The task is to localize relatively short actions in long untrimmed videos.
-Furthermore, it includes videos with multiple humans performing actions at the same time.
-On the DALY dataset, our tubes have a spatial recall of 82\%, but the detection task is extremely challenging, and we obtain 10.8\% mAP.
+To further validate our method, we introduce the Daily Action Localization in YouTube (\textbf{DALY}) dataset.
+It is designed to correct the drawbacks of existing datasets, which are trimmed (UCF-Sports, J-HMDB) or almost-trimmed videos (UCF-101) with specific action types, e.g. sports only, showing in most cases only one human per video.
+DALY is a large dataset with diverse actions in untrimmed videos, sampled from real-world data.
+It consists of more than 31 hours of videos (3.3M frames) from YouTube with 3.6k spatio-temporal action instances for 10 realistic daily actions, see Figure~\ref{fig:daly}.
+Annotations indicate the start and end time of each action instance, with spatial annotations for a sparse subset of frames.
+The task is to localize relatively short actions (8 seconds in average) in long untrimmed videos (3min 45s in average).
+Furthermore, it includes videos with multiple humans performing actions simultaneously.
+On the DALY dataset our human tubes obtain a spatial recall of 95\%, but the detection task is extremely challenging, we obtain a mean Average Precision of 14\%.

 This paper is organized as follows.
 We first review related work in Section~\ref{sec:related}.
-Next, Section~\ref{sec:dataset} presents the datasets used for evaluation and introduces our DALY dataset.
-We then describe our approach for extracting human tubes in a video (Section~\ref{sec:track}) and our weakly-supervised learning method using multi-fold MIL (Section~\ref{sec:learn}).
-Finally, experimental results are presented in Section~\ref{sec:xp}.
+We then describe our approach for human action localization with sparse spatial supervision in Section~\ref{sec:overview}.
+Section~\ref{sec:dataset} presents the datasets used in experimental evaluation and introduces our DALY dataset.
+Next, we describe and evaluate our approach for extracting human tubes from videos in Section~\ref{sec:tube}.
+Finally, Section~\ref{sec:xp} presents experimental results for action localization with sparse spatial supervision.
+The DALY dataset is available online at \url{http://thoth.inrialpes.fr/daly/}.